cameron-yee/callandor/README.md

 make sure to keep all the field names the same.
 The dashboard information is based on data in these three files.

+For batch adding purchases, I recommend using [excel2json-3](https://pypi.org/project/excel2json-3/).
+In the Excel file, create columns labeled `date`, `amount`, `category`, `subCategory`, and `notes`.
+Set the date column to type `text` and the amount column type to `number`.
+Once you convert the file, you can append the objects directly to the `purchases.json` file.

 ### Options

 - categories: list of category names to display information about on the dashoard